grafana/agent/docs/sources/flow/reference/components/prometheus.remote_write.md

 The `sample_age_limit` argument specifies the maximum age of samples to send.
 Any samples older than the limit are dropped and won't be sent to the remote storage.
+The default value is `0s`, which means that all samples are sent (feature is disabled).

 ### metadata_config block